oercompbiomed/Seili-2020/README.md

 - **Project description** (“_Precision medicine and quantitative imaging in glioblastoma – a multiscale approach_“) at prj-descr.md

 - **LaTeX template for the report** at the latex (Links to an external site.)
-We will be using the [Overleaf](https://www.overleaf.com) online, collaborative LaTeX editor
+We will be using the [Overleaf](https://www.overleaf.com) online, collaborative LaTeX editor (for more information on LaTeX, see [here](https://en.wikipedia.org/wiki/LaTeX) and [here](https://www.tug.org/pracjourn/2007-4/senthil/senthil.pdf) and [here](https://mildopinions.wordpress.com/2008/07/07/why-i-use-latex-in-biology), and for LeTeX templates, see e.g. [here](https://www.overleaf.com/latex/templates/template-for-submissions-to-molecular-systems-biology/kyxgttpbzhht) and [here](https://www.overleaf.com/latex/templates/tagged/academic-journal))